Chapter 5: UDL Assumptions and Beliefs

 UDL has 6 Assumptions & Beliefs about learners and learning.

 What are yours? #DiveIntoUDL:

-3. Separate goals from means
+3. Separate learning goals from skill goals

-4. Provide options & choice
+4. Learners need options & choice

 6. Developing learner expertise is a right